Snrasha/HH_Tools/Readme.md

 ## Hero's Hour Editor

-This editor has only the Hero, Faction tab, but i will implement soon the unit and artifact tab.
+This editor has the Hero, Faction tab, Unit Tab and Mod Tab.

 ### Usage

 Double click on the HerosHourEditor.exe.
 Warning, this software will probably be seens like a **virus** the first time.</br>

-On open, you will have differents tabs.
+On open, you will have different tabs.
 Click on these tabs for switching of editor or press the number on your keyboard.

 ### Shortcut